rgehrsitz/rex/docs/M8_RULESET_RELOAD.md

 its exact bytes, and activates it between events.
 In Streams mode, activation waits until the consumer group has no pending deliveries.
 Undelivered lag does not block activation; those events have not acquired a program yet.
+Consequently, a nonzero lag can span program versions across consecutive events;
+each individual event still uses exactly one program.

 Watch the log for `Ruleset reload completed` and the new `program_id`.
 Monitor: